AmasaDelano/dungeon-land/markdown/monster_settings/12_01_Caverns.md

 3 HP 1 Armor

 Nobody seems to know where these things came from.
-Elves say they’re the dwarves’ fault—dredged up from a hidden place beneath the earth.
-Dwarves say they’re bad elvish children, taken away at birth and raised in the dark.
-The truth of the matter is that goblins have always been here and they’ll be here once all the civilized races have fallen and gone away.
+Elves say they're the dwarves' fault—dredged up from a hidden place beneath the earth.
+Dwarves say they're bad elvish children, taken away at birth and raised in the dark.
+The truth of the matter is that goblins have always been here and they'll be here once all the civilized races have fallen and gone away.
 Goblins never die out.
-There’s just too damn many of them. *Instinct*: To multiply
+There's just too damn many of them. *Instinct*: To multiply

 - Charge\!
 - Call more goblins